 - 2016 SEASON TICKETS ARE SOLD OUT!.
 A limited number of individual concert tickets go on sale at Ticketmaster on the first day of the prior month.
 For example, a limited number of individual tickets for the July 25 concert will go on sale June 1.

 - Because the concerts are outside events, there is the possibility of severe weather cancellations.
-The determination to cancel a concert will be made by 3:00pm on the concert date.
+Concerts are held rain or shine unless there is severe weather – the determination to cancel a concert will be made by 3:00pm on the concert date and posted on the Dyer Observatory homepage.
 No exchange, no refunds, no re-entry.
 A rain date will be set aside in case of a concert cancellation.

 - The Seyfert Telescope is located on the second floor of the observatory.
 There are twenty steps leading to the second floor.